Market volatility worries investors who want stable returns. Economic uncertainty, inflation, and conflicts can cause sudden market changes.

 Some key strategies include:

-• Regular portfolio reviews and stress testing to identify potential vulnerabilities before market downturns.
+- Regular portfolio reviews and stress testing to find weaknesses before market downturns.

-• Combining passive strategies like diversification with more active techniques applied to a portion of the portfolio.
+- Using both passive strategies like diversification and active techniques for part of your portfolio.